aelfrith92/cosmo-s-artworks/README.md

 * As a Returning and Frequent user, I want to share the content with friends and have a look at the gallery.
 * As a Returning user, I want to contact Cosimino, so I can request more information.

-### Structure
+### Features
 The site contains just one single page for the time being.
-A gallery page will be added in the future, as the visual resources need a format conversion, in order to optimize data streaming and performance.

 The Navigation Menu allows users to easily navigate the different sections of the web page, even on smaller devices thanks to the responsive and collapsable version of the same.
 It contains the icon chosen as website logo, retrieved by flaticon.com and fully licensed.
 Visit the folder "flaticon_licenses" within the root for further details.
 Same applies to the Burger Menu icon (further details about it in the following paragraphs), the wood icon, the iron icon, the email icon.
 No attribution is required.